Tyrrrz/LtGt/Readme.md

 This is how LtGt compares to popular HTML libraries when it comes to parsing a document (in this case, a YouTube video watch page).
 The results are not in favor of LtGt so if performance is important for your task, you should probably consider using a different parser.
+That said, these results are still pretty impressive for a parser built with parser combinators as opposed to a traditional manual approach.

 ```ini
 BenchmarkDotNet=v0.12.0, OS=Windows 10.0.14393.3384 (1607/AnniversaryUpdate/Redstone1)